ASK-ME-ABOUT-LOOM/purgeomatic/README.md

 10386
 ```

+Note: because the `protected` file uses TMDB & TVDB IDs, there is a possibility of overlap.
+If you're concerned about this, I suggest you create separate files for running with the TV and movie deletes, i.e. `-v /home/user/protectedtv:/app/protected` and `-v /home/user/protectedmovies:/app/protected`.

 ### Alternate usage

 If you wish, you can also run the python code yourself.
 This code has been tested on python 3.10 and 3.11.